Content Applicability Regeneration for individual consumers is sent to a single worker

 If one will use the task for single consumer the resource will be reserved for the particular consumer only so calculation for other consumers can be done by other workers.

-#12 Updated by ttereshc almost 3 years ago
+#12 Updated by ttereshc over 3 years ago

 - Status changed from ASSIGNED to CLOSED - WONTFIX